ML Engine

 For developers: using ML Engine in strategies

-Below is a step‑by‑step example of how to connect ML Engine to your own strategy and use its MLSignal for entries.
+Below is a complete step-by-step example of how to integrate ML Engine into your own NinjaTrader strategy, use MLSignal for directional filtering, and optionally enable Quantity Forecast for adaptive contract sizing.

 1. Create a new strategy

-Create a new NinjaScript Strategy (e.g. MLEngineTest) in the NinjaTrader.NinjaScript.Strategies namespace.
+Create a new NinjaScript Strategy (example: MLEngineTest) inside the NinjaTrader.NinjaScript.Strategies namespace.

 namespace NinjaTrader.NinjaScript.Strategies